ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 processes is critical in this aspect, especially to account for the human factors that play a significant role in secret management.
 This includes regular secret rotations, setting expiration dates, and ensuring safe decommissioning of outdated or compromised secrets.
-By integrating strict audit trails and oversight mechanisms, organizations can track access and changes to secrets, ensuring that any human interactions with these sensitive elements are both necessary and authorized.
-Automating these processes where possible can further minimize human error and enhance the security posture of the organization.
-These measures not only prevent unauthorized access and leaks but also reinforce the overall governance framework, making the secret lifecycle management both robust and resilient.
+By integrating strict audit trails and oversight mechanisms, organisations can track access and changes to secrets, ensuring that any human interactions with these sensitive elements are both necessary and authorised.
+Automating these processes where possible can further minimise human error and enhance the security posture of the organisation.
+These measures not only prevent unauthorised access and leaks but also reinforce the overall governance framework, making the secret lifecycle management both robust and resilient.

 ### Compliance and Regulatory Considerations

 Navigating the compliance landscape is also a critical component of secret management.
-Regulations such as the General Data Protection Regulation (GDPR) and standards like SOC 2 have specific mandates regarding the handling of sensitive information, which include secrets.
+Regulations such as the General Data Protection Regulation ([GDPR](https://gdpr.eu/what-is-gdpr/)) and standards like [SOC 2](https://socreports.com/soc-2-services/soc-2-audits) have specific mandates regarding the handling of sensitive information, which include secrets.
 Adherence to these frameworks not only ensures legal compliance but also bolsters trust with customers and stakeholders by demonstrating a commitment to data security.